 Sample of the Sub-subject: Euro-Mediterranean Partnership:

-Sub-Subject Description - The Euro-Mediterranean Partnership (EUROMED) European Union:
+Sub-Subject Description: The Euro-Mediterranean Partnership (EUROMED) European Union:

-The objective of the Union for the Mediterranean (Barcelona Process) is to develop economic integration and democratic reform across sixteen neighbors of the European Union to the south in North Africa and the Middle East.
+The objective of the Union for the Mediterranean (Barcelona Process) is to develop economic integration and democratic reform across sixteen neighbours of the European Union to the south in North Africa and the Middle East.

 Members of the Union for the Mediterranean are the twenty-eight European Union